Shikakiben/appstore-electron/README.md

 npm start
 ```

-3. Browse, install, or uninstall the AppImage applications of your choice!
+3. Browse, install, or uninstall the AppImage applications of your choice.

 ---